RobertAldenFreeman/food-delivery-application/README.md

 2. Configure the python interpreter and run the application
 3. Navigate the site

-*Please note that a requirements.txt file is not yet availble, in an upcoming version this list of dependencies will be available.*
+*Please note that a requirements.txt file is not yet available.
+In an upcoming version this list of dependencies will be available.*